OSJL-py/PRCpy/README.md

 PRCpy requires Python 3.9 or later.
 You can install PRCpy using Poetry by adding it to your project's dependencies:

-## General usuage overview
+## General usage overview

-1. Define data path (data files must contain "scan" in their file names)
+1. Define data path
 2. Define pre-processing parameters
 3. Create RC pipeline
 4. Define target and add to pipeline